Black Friday AI Writer Deal

 - Each link in an EtherChannel must have an identical configuration.
 You should configure each switch port on both sides with the same commands in terms of switch mode (access or trunk), native VLAN, trunked VLANs, port speed, and port duplex mode.

 - Enable Etherchannel Misconfiguration guard on both sides of the links to detect any discrepancy in the configuration.
-To enable use below command –
+To enable the use below command –

 - switch01(config)#spanning-tree EtherChannel guard misconfig